princedede/Q-paper/q_token/how_it_works.md

 #### FanTip

 We used this term to describe a condition where a holder of **QFT** has not reduce their balance for a period of 30 days at  a stretch.
 If they decide to withdraw thereafter, they automatically earn 1% of the total idle balance.
 However it does not apply to the regular balance.

+`NB` : FanTip can be activated or deactivated.

 --------------------------------